What is Metal Fabrication?

 - Punching: Used to place holes in sheet or rolled metal, punching is most suitable for high volume production.
 Punching involves a hardened metal punch placed above the metal and a die beneath it.
 The punch produces a slug of metal within the hole, which is usually recycled.
 Punching helps remove excess material from the work surface.

 - Blanking: Used to create metal workpieces for medium and high production workloads, blanking is best for sheet or strip metal and more suitable for softer metals like aluminum.
 During the blanking process, machines force a punch through the metal into a die.
 The piece that’s cut out during blanking is the new work surface.
 The material produced by blanking is usually larger than that produced by punching and usually undergoes other metal fabrication processes.
 Manufacturers usually punch blanks closely together to reduce waste.

 - Notching: Used to create detailed cuts and angles that aren’t possible with standard shearing processes, notching can be used on a wide variety of metals.
 However, it is most suitable for sheet or rolled metals.
 It’s usually lower volume than shearing.
 Nibbling is another industry term for notching.
 Notching removes materials from the outside of a piece of metal.
 One or more blades placed at angles remove excess material from the metal.
 Notched materials often go through multiple rounds of notching to arrive at the final shape.

 Sometimes metal needs to be shaped instead of simply cut.
 There are varieties of different processes used to shape metal.
 During the fabrication process, metal is usually cut first, then shaped.

-Several other processes used during the metal fabrication process join different sheets of material together or shape large blocks of metal.
+Several other processes used during the metal fabrication process join different sheets of material together or shape large blocks of metal, such as:

 Finding the right metal fabrication shop for your project can be challenging.
 Asking a few questions ahead of time can help you find the right fabricator.
 Here are five questions you should ask a metal fabrication shop before you decide: